RickLloyd24/Beer-Keg-Monitor/Readme.md

 ## Software

-The software is described in the software folder.
-There are two subfolders for the software, one for the main Keg Monitor and the other for the Wi-Fi display.
+The software is in the software folder.

 ## Hardware